Vietnam.vn - Nền tảng quảng bá Việt Nam

 New titanium alloy has record-high fatigue strength.
 Photo: iStock

 The Chinese Academy of Sciences (CAS) detailed the achievement in a study published in the journal Nature on February 28.
-The research was the result of a collaboration between scientists Zhang Zhenjun and Zhang Zhefeng from the Shenyang Laboratory for Materials Science of the Institute of Materials Research of CAS and Robert Ritchie of the University of California, Berkeley.
+The research was the result of a collaboration between scientists Zhang Zhenjun and Zhang Zhefeng from the Shenyang Laboratory of Materials Science of the Institute of Materials Research of CAS and Robert Ritchie of the University of California, Berkeley.
 According to the paper, the research idea was born in China and the material samples were also created there.
 Ritchie participated in the review process.

-Although 3D printing has revolutionized manufacturing, its use is limited to the manufacture of parts that require high fatigue resistance.
+Although 3D printing has revolutionized manufacturing, its use is limited to the fabrication of parts that require high fatigue resistance.
 Fatigue strength or fatigue resistance is the ability of a machine part to resist fatigue damage such as gear pitting and surface cracking.

 Metal 3D printing, which uses lasers to melt metal powder and layer it into complex shapes in a short amount of time, is perfect for quickly manufacturing large, complex components.
 However, the high heat generated by the powerful laser beams typically used during printing can lead to the formation of air pockets within the part, which can affect the performance of the alloy.
 These small pockets can become a source of stress, leading to premature cracking, which reduces the fatigue life of the material.